mulmulekalpesh/PortfolioPorjects/README.md

-# Portfolio Projects
+# SQL Projects
-## This repository contains all of my code and queries from portfolio projects that I worked on..
+## This repository contains all of my SQLprojects that I worked on..